andreasmuelder/statecharts.online/index.md

 If the light is `Off` and the button is pressed, we transition to `On`.
 Press it again, we go back to `Off`.

-This might look like overkill for a simple light, but the moment you want to add brightness levels, timers, motion sensors, or modes like “night mode,” you’ll quickly realize the value of modeling behavior cleanly.
+This might look like overkill for a simple light, but the moment you want to add brightness levels, timers, motion sensors, or modes like "night mode," you'll quickly realize the value of modeling behavior cleanly.

 ---